axios/axios/README.md

   // options are 'arraybuffer', 'blob', 'document', 'json', 'text', 'stream'
   responseType: 'json', // default

-  // `responseEncoding` indicates encoding to use for decoding responses
+  // `responseEncoding` indicates encoding to use for decoding responses in node.js
   // Note: Ignored for `responseType` of 'stream' or client-side requests
   responseEncoding: 'utf8', // default